Fused Deposition Modeling vs Selective Laser Sintering Watertightness Test

 Parts can typically be shipped in 3-4 days, allowing for faster design iterations and speed to market.

 SLS parts are de-powdered with a sand blasting process, followed by detailed manual de-powdering for more complex geometries.
 These parts are left with a surface finish comparable to a sugar cube.
 FDM parts are built with support material that is removed during post processing, leaving the surfaces with fine layer lines.

 SLS parts go through the standard de-powdering process and are then media tumbled for several hours.
 These parts will have reduced grow lines and sharp edges may be softened by the tumbling process.
 The parts are left with an eggshell finish.

-Xometry provides additional SLS & FDM finishing options, including but not limited to: color dyeing, sanding, painting and plating to meet your needs.
-For examples of our additional finishes, please refer to our Online Photo Gallery.
+Xometry provides additional SLS, SLA, Multi Jet Fusion & FDM finishing options, including but not limited to: color dyeing, sanding, painting and plating to meet your needs.
+For examples of our additional finishes, please refer to our photo gallery.

 The speed and versatility of Plastic 3D Printing lets product developers create physical snapshots of their designs through the iterative process.